niccolo-sfregola/tutorial-qml-quantumreservoir/README.md

 anomaly detector — comparing this quantum reservoir, head-to-head and at equal size, against a classical Echo State Network.

-> Originally built for the **ETH Quantum Hackathon 2026** (1st place, team *Qool Quids*) and since
-> turned into a teaching notebook for the LMU course *Applications of Quantum Computing*.

 ---

 ## Why reservoirs?

-The obvious quantum approach — training a variational circuit — runs into the **barren plateau**: gradients vanish exponentially as the circuit grows, and optimisation stalls. **Reservoir computing** sidesteps this entirely: the circuit is **fixed and random**, never trained; only a light read-out is used downstream.
+Training a variational circuit runs into the **barren plateau** problem: gradients vanish exponentially as the circuit grows, and optimisation stalls. **Reservoir computing** sidesteps this entirely: the circuit is **fixed and random**, never trained; only a light read-out is used downstream.
 It needs no quantum optimisation, and its dynamics naturally carry **memory** of